Kaasjongetje/CounterPWA/README.md

 - Sass
 - Manifest.json (to install the app)
 - Service Worker with typescript (offline app)
+(It also has an updating system that will show the user a modal asking to update if there is a new serviceworker, but this is not explained in here)

 1. Make a new repo in github